-Serving adults outside of the library is most common among medium libraries (81%) and least common among tiny (38%), meanwhile 60-65% of large and small libraries report this type of service or programming.
+Serving adults outside of the library is most common among medium libraries (81%) and least common among tiny (38%), with 60-65% of large and small libraries reporting this type of service or programming.

-Have you offered outreach/outside adult services or programs in last 12 months?
-Large (n=20) Medium (n=32) Small (n=31) Tiny (n=26) All (n=109) Yes 60% 81% 65% 38% 62%
+Have you offered outreach/outside adult Large Medium Small Tiny All services or programs in last 12 months? (n=20) (n=32) (n=31) (n=26) (n=109) Yes 60% 81% 65% 38% 62%

 Thirty-seven libraries then provided in open-ended comments detailed information about what their library's outreach and offsite services and programming entail.
 In general, outreach and offsite services and programs tend to focus on locations frequented by older adults and senior citizens.
-The majority of open-ended comments focused on the older adult demographic.
-Additional examples of outreach sites included: parks, bookmobile stops, partner locations, community events and resource fairs, breweries, and restaurants, and more.
+A majority of open-ended comments focused on the older adult demographic.
+Additional examples of outreach sites included: Parks, bookmobile locations, partner locations, community events and resource fairs, breweries and restaurants, and more.